Greater New York Councils: Alpine Scout Camp

 Greater New York Councils also operates Alpine Scout Camp, located in Alpine, New Jersey.
 The camp is used for short-term wilderness camping, as well as long-term platform tent camping.
-Various activity areas include orienteering courses, a climbing wall, archery range, BB range, a pool, an activity center with indoor games, as well as a network of trails.
+Various activity areas include orienteering courses, an indoor climbing wall, an outdoor climbing tower, archery range, BB range, a pool, an activity center with indoor games, as well as a network of trails.

 "Cub World" includes a representation of a Wild West frontier fort and a large "land ship" used for many youth activities.
+2024's Summer Camp Theme was Knights and Dragons.

 During the summer, "Cub World" offers week-long over night camping experiences for 6- to 10-year-old boys and girls.
+Kimama, Camp Gan Israel and Alpine Day Camp are three of the Day Camps hosted on the Property.
+They experience most of what a Cub Scout would experience during a week of camp without an overnight stay.

+Alpine Scout Camp is host to the majority of GNYC's off season events such as Outdoor Skills Days, Winter Camp, Family Fun Weekends and Cub Day Activities.

 William H. Pouch Scout Camp

 Greater New York Councils also operates William H. Pouch Scout Camp, located in the Greenbelt Trail on Staten Island, New York.
 William H. Pouch Scout Camp, located in Staten Island, is New York City's only Scout Camp.
 Pouch Camp is open year-round for Scouting activities.
 The camp is approximately 143 acres, including several cabins with capacity to hold 14 to 22 Scouts and Scouters.
 The camp also includes 55 leantos, 20 tent sites, and a low-impact Camp-O-Ree field with an adjacent amphitheater.
 There are numerous Picnic Groves as well as a Chapel.
 GNYC operates a summer day camp designed especially for Cub Scouts drawn from the surrounding communities.